MahajanPreksha/Backend-Development/README.md

 Types of Variables:
 1. Primitive: Simple and immutable
-> There are 8 types of primitive data type like: number, strings, etc.
+> There are 8 types of primitive data types like: number, strings, etc.
 2. Non-primitive: Complex and mutable
 > There are many non-primitive data types like: object, array, etc.